-A picture is worth 1,000 words.
-To illustrate that point, the image to the left provides a simple explanation of each of VA’s insurance programs.
+The image at left provides a simple explanation for each of VA’s insurance programs.
 There’s an interactive version of it here.
-Using this interactive graphics, it’s now easier than ever to find out if you’re eligible for a VA insurance program.
-You’ll find illustrations that depict the VA life insurance program at large and individualized eligibility timelines for each program, so that you can ensure you don’t miss out on applying for the benefit that best suits you and your family.
+Using these interactive graphics, it’s now easier than ever to find out if you’re eligible for a VA insurance program.

 So, which program is right for you?

-Servicemembers’ Group Life Insurance (SGLI) is a low-cost, group term life insurance for Servicemembers.
-Coverage is automatic for most active-duty Servicemembers.
-It is also automatic for Ready Reserve and National Guard members scheduled to perform at least 12 periods of inactive duty training per year, members of the Commissioned Corps of the National Oceanic and Atmospheric Administration, the Public Health Service, cadets and midshipmen of the U.S. military academies, and Reserve Officers’ Training Corps members.
+SGLI provides low-cost term life insurance coverage to eligible service members.
+Coverage is automatic for most active duty service members, Ready Reserve and National Guard members scheduled to perform at least 12 periods of inactive training per year; Commissioned members of the National Oceanic and Atmospheric Administration and the Public Health Service; cadets and midshipmen of the U.S. military academies, and Reserve Officers Training Corps (ROTC) members.

-Servicemembers’ Group Life Insurance Disability Extension (SGLI-DE) Servicemembers who are totally disabled at separation may extend their SGLI coverage for up to two years for free.
+SGLI-DE is for service members who are totally disabled at separation.
+These service members may be eligible to extend their SGLI coverage for up to two years from separation from service–for free.

-As you can see, VA offers a number of life insurance programs, and each accommodates a different group of Veterans and Servicemembers and their families.
-If you have additional eligibility questions, please let us know in the comments below.
+As you can see, VA offers a number of life insurance programs, and each accommodates a different group of Veterans and service members, as well as their families.